suvratapte/suvratapte.github.io/_posts/2020-08-20-nREPL-middleware.md

 field.
 You can see that the `code` field contains the code which we had run: `"(println \"Hello, world!\")"`.

 The `session` field represents the ID of the current session.
-Every client has a separate session with the server so that the server can identify multiple clients separately.
-Another important field in all the messages is the `id` field.
-The server will use the same `id` in its replies to client requests.
+Every client has a separate session ID with the server so that the server can identify multiple clients separately.
+The `id` field is the ID of the request.
+Every request has a separate ID.
+The server uses the same `id` in its replies so that clients can map requests and replies.
 So to look at the replies from server, let's use the `id` field (at your end, `id` will most probably be a different number).
 Here are the replies from the server:

 {% highlight clojure %}
 (<--